New Student Orientation for First Year Students

 Space in each New Student Orientation session is limited and reservations are processed in the order received.
 While it is advantageous to place your reservation promptly, please make sure to read all session information thoroughly, so you understand fees, deadlines, and the cancellation policy.

-Beginning on May 6, 2013 at 3:00 pm (PST), you will be able to sign up for a New Student Orientation session via MyUCLA.
-In the meantime, please fill out the Educational Planner.
+Beginning on May 3, 2016 at 3:00 pm (PDT), you will be able to sign up for a New Student Orientation session via MyUCLA.
+In the meantime, please fill out the Pre-Orientation Planner.
 This will provide your New Student Advisor the information needed to tailor your academic appointment to best fit your needs.
-The Educational Planner must be completed before you are able to register for a New Student Orientation Session.
-You can fill out your Educational Planner at www.my.ucla.edu one day after you submit your Statement of Intent to Register (SIR).
+The Pre-Orientation Planner must be completed before you are able to register for a New Student Orientation Session.
+You can fill out your Pre-Orientation Planner at www.my.ucla.edu one day after you submit your Statement of Intent to Register (SIR).

 Advanced Placement (AP) & International Baccalaureate (IB) Scores